-Due to the high demand for well-trained IT specialists, employers are no longer able to fill their vacant positions from incoming applications.
-The job market has shifted, and the battle for IT talent has intensified.
-This makes it increasingly difficult for recruiters to fill open positions.
-Employers need to rethink their recruiting strategy.
-You can no longer sit back and wait for applications to come in.
+Due to the high demand for well-trained IT specialists, employers are no longer able to fill their vacancies from incoming applications.
+The labour market has shifted and the battle for IT talent has intensified.
+This makes it increasingly difficult for recruiters to fill vacancies.
+Employers need to rethink their recruitment strategy.
+They can no longer sit back and wait for applications to come in.
 They need to be proactive and actively reach out to talent.

-Active sourcing is the identification, approach and acquisition of top talent.
+Active sourcing is the identification, approach and recruitment of top talent.
 It involves long-term networking even before a position is vacant.
-The candidate pipeline built up in this way helps employers to directly address candidates from the network generated in this way as soon as a new position is to be filled.
-The term "active sourcing" includes all steps in recruiting, from the initial direct approach to convincing candidates to join the company.
+The candidate pipeline built up in this way helps employers to approach candidates directly from the network generated in this way as soon as a new vacancy arises.
+The term "active sourcing" covers all steps in recruiting, from the initial direct approach to convincing candidates to join the company.

 Social networking is thus becoming the tool of choice for modern recruiters.
-With millions of users on platforms such as Facebook, Instagram, LinkedIn, Twitter, XING, etc., it offers an optimal source for potential IT candidates.
+With millions of users on platforms such as Facebook, Instagram, LinkedIn, Twitter, XING, etc., there is an ideal source for potential IT candidates.

 Signs that your recruiting is passive

-- They post job ads on online job platforms and social media and wait for applications to come in.
+• You place job adverts on online job platforms and social media and wait for incoming applications.

-- Recruiters do not have time to actively search for candidates who may be interested, and thus are not able to network with them.
+• Recruiters do not have the time to actively search for potentially interested candidates and are therefore unable to build up a network with them.

-- You tweet a link to your job ad and post it as a status message on various social media networks, but stop again because you realize it's no use.
+• You tweet a link to your job advert and post it as a status message in various social media networks, but then stop doing so because you realise that it's no good.

-- Interested candidates exist in your recruiting database, but you don't actively search them, you just keep adding new ones without working with them.
+• Interested candidates are in your recruiting database, but you don't actively search through them, you just keep adding new ones without working with them.

 A passive recruiting strategy will never help you fill your open IT positions.
-Even if you hire the best from the applications you receive, it does not mean that you are hiring the best in the market.
+Even if you hire the best of the applications you receive, that doesn't mean you're hiring the best on the market.

 Advantages of Active Recruitment

-Active Recruitment is a progressive and proactive method of recruiting and offers the following benefits:
+Active Recruitment is a progressive and proactive method of recruitment and offers the following advantages:

-- Active sourcing recruiters are continuously engaged in building and expanding the candidate network.
-This reduces time-to-hire by 50%.
+• Active sourcing recruiters are constantly busy building and expanding the candidate network.
+This reduces the time-to-hire by 50%.

-- Active recruiting increases the success rate in interviews by a factor of 7, as recruiters have already established a relationship of trust with candidates at the beginning of the application process.
+• Active recruiting increases the success rate in interviews by a factor of 7, as recruiters have already established a relationship of trust with the candidates at the beginning of the application process.

-- Even if Active Sourcing initially burdens the budget, this method pays off in the long run.
+• Even if active sourcing initially burdens the budget, this method pays off in the long term.
 You will significantly reduce your recruiting costs.

-- Active sourcing minimizes potential disruptions to business due to unfilled positions, resulting in higher customer satisfaction.
+• Active sourcing minimises potential interruptions in business due to unfilled positions and thus leads to greater customer satisfaction.

 3 tips on how to implement active sourcing